-While Theorem \ref{SHI::theo::ofF} is already interesting on its own, the key idea of the dual iteration now is that improved upper bounds on $\ga_\opt$ can be obtained without difficulty.
-This is achieved by considering the so-called dual design problem corresponding to the synthesis of full-information controllers as well.
-The latter problem consists of finding some (full-actuation) controller gain $E = (E_1^T, E_2^T)^T$ such that the analysis LMIs \eqref{SHI::lem::lmi_stab} are feasible for the system
+While Theorem \ref{SHI::theo::ofF} is interesting on its own, the key idea of the dual iteration is that improved upper bounds on $\ga_\opt$ are obtained by also considering a problem that is dual to full-information synthesis.
+This consists of finding a full-actuation gain $E = (E_1^T, E_2^T)^T$ such that the analysis LMIs \eqref{SHI::lem::lmi_stab} are feasible for the system

-As before a convex solution in terms of LMIs is immediately obtained by the elimination lemma \ref{RS::lem::elimination} and reads as follows.
+As before, a convex solution in terms of LMIs is immediately obtained by the elimination lemma \ref{RS::lem::elimination} and reads as follows.

 \begin{lemma} There exists some full-actuation gain $E$ such that the analysis LMIs \eqref{SHI::lem::lmi_stab} are feasible for the system \eqref{SHI::eq::clE} if and only if there exists a symmetric matrix $X \cg 0$ satisfying \eqref{SHI::theo::eq::lmi_gsb}. \end{lemma}